-The county medical examiner shall make a determination as to the most probable cause and manner of death, and issue the death certificate for those deaths within their jurisdiction as outlined by the statute.
+The county medical examiner shall make a determination as to the most probable cause and manner of death, and issue the death certificate for those deaths within their jurisdiction as outlined by statute.

-The county medical examiner will determine if an autopsy is needed, and will make a written request.
+The county medical examiner will determine if an autopsy is needed, complete an investigation form, and notify the state medical examiner's office for arrangements to complete a medicolegal autopsy.